University of Reading cookie policy

 Our programmes have a modular structure that allows you to select subjects that meet your own needs and interests, while developing a core set of knowledge and skills specific to your chosen degree.

 Assessment is on a modular basis, using a variety of techniques suited to the subject area.
-These assessments can include essays and other assignments, problem-solving exercises, presentations, class tests and, in some instances, written examinations.
+These assessments can include essays and written assignments, problem-solving exercises, presentations, class tests and, in some instances, examinations.

 Master's programmes start in October and have a common format, lasting 12 months for full-time students and 24 months for part-time students.